MrHyperIon101/Team-Pixelo/README.md

 #### Technical Description

 An overview of:
-* What technologies/versions were used: HTML, CSS, JS, PYTHON(FLASK, MYSQL CONNECTIVITY, PLATFORM, ETC)
+* What technologies/versions were used: HTML, CSS, JS, PYTHON(FLASK, MYSQL CONNECTIVITY, PLATFORM, MATPLOTLIB, NUMPY)

 ## Collaboration Steps